-Maintaining positive relationships with both patients and providers is key to a successful healthcare practice.
+Maintaining positive physician referral relationships is key when it comes to the success of your healthcare practice.

 Specifically, establishing and preserving connections with physicians is essential to creating a strong referral network and a steady patient inflow.